 Remember — these are our opinions.
 You should always choose the product that best fits your needs.

 DoggieLawn Disposable Dog Potty Review

-The DoggieLawn grass pad is an excellent solution for apartments.
-It is made from real hydroponic grass, which means that it is much the same as normal grass, minus the dirt, bugs, and worms.
+The DoggieLawn grass pad is an excellent solution for apartments and outdoor use.
+It’s made from real hydroponic grass, which means that it’s much the same as normal grass, minus the dirt, bugs, and worms.

 While urine is quickly whisked away and absorbed, one thing I should mention about this product is that you still have to pick up solid waste just like you do outside.

-You will need a bin, a rake and small trash bags, but be sure to remove it quickly after your dog eliminates, or else your house will stink.
+You will need a bin, a rake, and small trash bags, but be sure to remove it quickly after your dog eliminates or the whole house will smell.

-The DoggieLawn is a complete housebreaking tool, but you can also use it on a daily basis if you own a small or sick dog.
-If you have smaller pets, such as cats, rabbits or guinea pigs, this is suitable for them as well.
+DoggieLawn is a complete housebreaking tool and you can use it on a daily basis for small or sick dogs.
+If you have smaller pets, such as cats, rabbits, or guinea pigs, this pad is suitable for them as well.

-Teaching your dog how to eliminate on a grass pad is a simple task, as you can see in this video.
-But if you need further guidance, you can contact DoggieLawn to set up a personal training call.
+Teaching your dog how to eliminate on a grass pad is a relatively simple task, as you can see in this video.
+But if you need further guidance, you can always contact the company and schedule a personal training call.

-This pad measures 24″ x 20’’, which makes it twenty-five percent larger than what most other competitors offer.
-It is, however, best to use it for dogs up to thirty pounds.
+This pad measures 24″ x 20’’, which makes it 25% larger than what most other competitors offer.
+It is, however, best to use for dogs up to 30 lbs.

-Due to its larger size, this grass pad is not the ideal choice for traveling.
-For that purpose, I actually recommend using one of these best puppy pads.
+Due to their size, grass pads aren’t the best choice for traveling.
+For this purpose, I recommend using puppy pads.

 How Long Does Doggielawn Last?

-One grass pad will last for about two to three weeks, depending on your dog’s size and how often the grass pad is used.
+One grass pad should last for about 2 to 3 weeks, depending on your dog’s size and how often it’s used.
 Watering the grass pad will certainly help it last longer, but you should throw it away once it begins to turn brown.

-For this reason, it is very important that you open your grass pads immediately rather than leaving them in a corner somewhere.
+Also, for this reason, it’s very important that you open your grass pads immediately rather than leaving them in a corner somewhere.
 For optimal results, keep the grass inside of the box.